Swarovski CT Extendable Spotting Scopes

 The dealer told me that due to the collapsing nature of the CT design, they are not sold as waterproof.
 This concerned me, so I called Swarovski directly.
 They said while the CT scopes are not waterproof, one of their biggest U.S. markets for the line is Alaskan guides.
 It doesn’t get much wetter than Alaska, so I forked over the $500.

-I’ve now had my CTC 30x75 for seven years and can attest that it is a great scope for the money.
-It has ridden hundreds of miles in a saddle bag and been used over that many days.
+I’ve had my CTC 30x75 since 2004 and all these years later can still attest that it is a great scope for the money.
+It has ridden a thousand miles in a saddle bag and backpack and been used nearly that many days.
 It has great edge-to-edge clarity and is usable almost to the end of legal shooting light at reasonable distances.

 I have had minor fogging problems twice the first few years (I hunt the nasty snowstorms on purpose, so my optics get wet a lot.)
 Both times, I was able to defog the scope in less than five minutes by warming it with body heat or direct sunlight.
 Because I now know to wipe the inner tube off with a handkerchief before sliding the scope together, I’ve never fogged the scope again.